Undergraduate Study

 Students have considerable latitude to design the content of a major that meets their needs and interests.
 For example, a student might focus primarily on ethics; on social and political philosophy; on logic; on the philosophy of science; on the history of philosophy or some distinct period such as ancient, modern, or contemporary; on epistemology; or on cognitive studies.
 Other majors may want to focus their course work in several different areas of philosophy.
 Many students find it possible to combine a major in philosophy with a major in another discipline.
 The department welcomes such arrangements.

-In addition to gaining an understanding of the substantive issues philosophers have struggled with through the ages, student majoring in philosophy can expect to develop their abilities to engage in critical examination and evaluation.
+In addition to gaining an understanding of the substantive issues philosophers have struggled with through the ages, students majoring in philosophy can expect to develop their abilities to engage in critical examination and evaluation.
 Such skills have proven to be of great value in almost any type of human endeavor.

 Philosophy?